 NIMZO STUDIO is a collaboration between composer/guitarist Lee Westwood and producer/pianist/viola player Jules Arthur.

-Lee received Arts Council support for his recent exhibition ‘A Hidden Order’, a collaboration with geometer Sama Mara exploring the relationship between music and geometry.
-Manifesting as a collection of large-scale prints, an album, a video installation and an interactive platform, the exhibition centres around a multimedia performance of a new suite of chamber works, whereby geometric artwork responds in realtime to live music (Saatchi Gallery; SCOPE Miami; Athr Gallery; Prince’s School Of Traditional Arts; Chalice Wells Trust; Edinburgh International Science Festival; Kashya Hildebrand; Abu Dhabi Art).
+Lee received Arts Council support for ‘A Hidden Order’, a collaboration with geometer Sama Mara exploring the relationship between music and geometry.
+Manifesting as a collection of large-scale prints, an album, a video installation and an interactive platform, the exhibition centres around a multimedia performance of a new suite of chamber works, whereby live music is translated in real-time into its geometric counterpart (Saatchi Gallery; Aga Khan Museum; SCOPE Miami; Athr Gallery; Prince’s School Of Traditional Arts; Chalice Wells Trust; Edinburgh International Science Festival; Kashya Hildebrand; Abu Dhabi Art).

-As a guitarist, Lee has shared the stage with countless guitar and folk legends, and has toured his music extensively throughout the UK and Europe.
-Lee played for five years with Songlines Award nominees Dizraeli & The Small Gods, and currently tours and records with experimental trio Le Juki.
-He has released an extensive back catalogue of albums, both solo and collaborative, and a book of selected works for solo guitar.
+As a solo guitarist, Lee has shared the stage with countless guitar and folk legends, and has performed his music extensively throughout the UK and abroad.
+Lee has toured and recorded internationally with bands including Dizraeli & The Small Gods, Le Juki and Moulettes, and has released an extensive back catalogue of albums, both solo and collaborative, and a book of selected works for solo guitar.

-Although largely self-taught, Lee is currently studying with Martin Butler towards his Doctorate at the University Of Sussex, and has studied privately with James Weeks, Martin Suckling and Alison Kay.
-Through his ongoing work in education, Lee has run workshops, masterclasses, lectures, seminars and private tuition for institutions such as University Of Sussex, University Of Cyprus, Aldeburgh Young Musicians, Chalice Wells Trust, Prince’s School Of Traditional Arts, Cumnor House School and Access To Music.
+Lee completed his Doctorate at the University Of Sussex under the supervision of composer Martin Butler, and has studied privately with James Weeks, Martin Suckling and Alison Kay.
+Through his ongoing work in education, Lee has run workshops, masterclasses, lectures, seminars and private tuition for institutions such as University Of Sussex, University Of Cyprus, Aldeburgh Young Musicians, Trinity Laban, Chalice Wells Trust, Prince’s School Of Traditional Arts, Cumnor House School and Access To Music.

 Jules Arthur is a producer and classical pianist/viola player/synth obsessor… His route to composition came through art: trained in sound art and installations at Oxford University, he went on to found the Beatabet Collective, a multidisciplinary coalition of artists, musicians, film-makers and dancers.